walcht/neovim-unity/README.md

 - A2.
 Try to re-import the whole Unity project (this happened to me once and re-importing somehow fixed it).

+---

+- Q. LSP diagnostics for the currently open buffer are outdated, what should I do?
+- A0.
+Enter the edit command `:e`.
+I still don't know exactly why and how to solve this issue.
+It happens when, say, file A depends on file B, you have them both open, you modify that dependency in B and then switch to buffer B which still shows outdated diagnostics.

+---

+- Q. Neovim got really, really slow, what should I do?
+- A0.
+If the LSP is currently running and the referenced project files (.csporj) are regenerated then for some reason the Roslyn LS completely slows down.
+  Restart the language server using `LspRestart roslyn_ls`.

 ## Feedback